dhianpratama/crypto-api/README.md

-# Nimo Test Serverless Microservice
+# Crypto API Serverless Microservice

 This project is built with Nx monorepo.
 Each service is using NestJS framework, run with serverless.